 • First of all, go to the customer’s menu and select the received payment Option.

-• after selecting the received payment option you need to find and open the check and select bounced check.
+• After selecting the received payment option, you need to find and open the check and select bounced check.

-• After that select Next, and you will see a brief explanation of what happened with invoices, checks, and bank fees.
+• After that, select Next, and you will see a brief explanation of what happened with invoices, checks, and bank fees.

 • Select Record.
 The invoice is now unpaid and outstanding.
 It also includes a Bounced Check Charge for your customer.
 If you don’t have one, QuickBooks creates a Returned Check Charges income account for the charge.

-If you need more help QuickBooks For MAC Desktop Support team ready to assist you .
+If you need more help QuickBooks For MAC Desktop Support team ready to assist you.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

-The Option to Mark the Check as Bounced Is Grayed Out.
+The Option to Mark the Check as Bounced is Grayed Out.
 Why?

 When the icon is grayed out, it means that the check must be marked as bounced manually.
-So instead of the bounced check feature, you’ll have to rely on a reversing journal entry.
+So, instead of the bounced check feature, you’ll have to rely on a reversing journal entry.

 What to Do With an Undeposited Check?

 As mentioned in the article, a bounced check cannot be undeposited.
-Only after you deposit a check, it will be marked as bounced.
-Need more information connect to the QuickBooks Support team now.
+Only after you deposit a check will it be marked as bounced.
+Need more information?
+Connect to the QuickBooks Support team now.

-How to Record Bounced Checks in Quickbooks?
+How to Record Bounced Checks in QuickBooks?

 To record a bounced check in QuickBooks, you will need to create a “Bounced Check” item in the chart of accounts.
 Once created, you will need to enter the check into the register and mark it as “Bounced” in the “Type” field.
 When you enter the check, you will need to debit the “Bounced Check” item and credit the bank account you used to write the check.